luke-h1/pulse/note.md

   * Custom package for GQL type generation ✅
   * Create Github OAUTH app for auth locally ✅
   * styling UI package to be shared across frontend and admin ✅
+  * Sort out RHF ✅
   * Build FE pages
-    * auth/register
+    * auth/register ✅
-    * auth/login
+    * auth/login ✅
-    * Blank home page for now - will just be an intro of the project if not logged in else summary for user
+    * Blank home page for now - will just be an intro of the project if not logged in else summary for user ✅
     * /posts/me - my posts
     * /projects/me - my projects
     * /feed - all projects and posts of all users